Globalization has made website localization a necessity. But what does that mean concretely? This list is your guide.

 User experience matters for every audience – and it benefits you to consider how easy your site is to navigate for that army of mobile users.
 Here are some stats to make your ears ring louder than your phone at top volume:

 With this in mind, it’s vital to make sure mobile device users can easily surf your site.
 There’s also plenty of information out there for companies who wish to learn more about the future of e-commerce and m-commerce.

-If you’re not sure what you need and could use some professional guidance, you may want to have a localization assessment performed.
+If you’re not sure what's most essential for your business and could use some professional guidance, you may want to have a localization assessment performed.
 This is a great way to get insight into your current state and find out the best way to take your global website to the next level.

 There are three different proven approaches to website localization.
-While equally effective, you may find one solution fits your needs and business goals better than the others do.
+While equally effective in general, you may find one solution fits your needs and business goals better than the others do.

-If you are prioritizing a fast and hands-free solution that doesn’t lack quality, our website translation proxy solution, SiteSync may be what you’re looking for.
+If you're prioritizing a fast and hands-free solution that doesn’t lack quality, our website translation proxy solution SiteSync may be what you’re looking for.
 The technology creates a mirror of your website and displays it in your target languages.
 It’s especially suitable for sites where in-house localization of the website is prohibitive, time is of the essence and when you want to outsource the localization setup and update management to Amplexor.

-The translation connector may also be an option.
-This suits if you have regular updates across multiple languages and have the expertise and time to carry out the website preparation yourself.
+This is suitable if you have regular updates across multiple languages and have the expertise and time to carry out the website preparation yourself.
 A connector is an integration between your CMS and our translation management system, which automates file packaging and workflows for time saving efficiencies.

-The third option is the manual or traditional option.
-In this scenario your internal team would prepare your site for localization and simply export a translatable file such as an XLIFF or Excel file which our expert localization engineering team can parse and translate.
+In this scenario, your internal team would prepare your site for localization and simply export a translatable file such as an XLIFF or Excel file which our expert localization engineering team can parse and translate.
 This option is suitable for sites rarely updated and where budget is a factor.

-Are these items on your website localization checklist?
-Checking off each one of these steps can help you tackle the website translation process.
-However, the different approaches to website translation raises questions: Which is best for your website goals?
-Which is right for your company?
+Checking off each of above steps can help you tackle the website translation process.
+However, the different approaches to website translation still raise questions: Which is best for your website goals?
+Which fits your company?
 What are the pros and cons of each?

-You probably have many reasons for website translation with an end goal in mind.
-Make sure you evaluate your website translation options and choose the right approach and strategy that aligns to your organization and its overall business goals.
+You probably have many reasons for website translation, with a clear end goal in mind.
+Make sure you evaluate your options and choose the right approach that aligns with your organization and its overall business goals.
 Easier said than done?
 We're here to develop the right strategy with you – custom-built for your business needs.

 Connect with us for more information on all the technologies we offer to optimize your global and digital content experience.